dustinpfister/blog_posts/_posts/vuejs-data.md

 ## 5 - Conclusion

-This was just a few quick simple examples of the vue data object, but it order to really get a sense as to what the vue data object is for it might be best to just start createing some actual simple projects with vuejs as the client side framework.
+This was just a few quick simple examples of the vue data object, but it order to really get a sense as to what the vue data object is for it might be best to just start creating some actual simple projects with vuejs as the client side framework.
 The vue data object is not the end all be all vue property when it comes to working with state though mind you.
-This is something that I have come to find when it comes to really starting to get into createing vue compoents where I need to juggle with data objects, prop objects, events, and setting up watchers for values in the props object.
+This is something that I have come to find when it comes to really starting to get into creating vue components where I need to juggle with data objects, prop objects, events, and setting up watchers for values in the props object.
 That all might sound like a mouth full, but again by just starting to work on some real projects I managed to learn as I go with this.